Characteristics of our approach

 Our long-term involvement as a philanthropic foundation often offers us good insight in a particular field, and where collaboration between organizations can create added value.
 We see an opportunity to play a role in initiating and facilitating these partnerships.

 We also proactively seek out fellow financial backers, and our role can vary from coordinating activities to joining forces within the scope of pooled funds.
 This significantly increases the impact of the different parties involved.

-We care a great deal about long-term financing.
-Joining forces with other funds not only safeguards a project’s continuity, but also reinforces how widely supported that particular intervention is.
-We share knowledge with the other financial partners, and try to paint a clear picture of the initiative’s prospects.
-This kind of positive, critical reflection among a diverse set of funders can have a beneficial effect on project development.
+Joining forces with other funds not only adds to a project’s continuity, but also reinforces the support for that particular intervention.
+We confer with the other financial partners to arrive at a clear picture of an initiative, and also share knowledge with each other.
+This kind of positive, critical reflection by all financing organizations involved has a beneficial effect on project development.